 Mooresville Schools includes the areas of Brown, Madison, and Harrison Townships as well as the Town of Mooresville in northeastern Morgan County.
 Students may attend a Mooresville school outside of their transportation area only with the permission of the school principal (dependent upon class sizes) and if the family agrees to provide their own transportation.
 For more specific map information, contact the Transportation Department with the exact address.

 Waverly - all of Harrison Township and southeastern Madison Township, including Vista Ridge, Laurel Ridge, Woodland, and the Town of Waverly.
+Students living in The Enclave of Heartland Crossing (at the corner of Paddock and County Line Road) also attend Waverly Elementary.

 Kindergarten Bus Orientation